 For the pension plan, contributory hours start from the first hour the employee works.
 This includes hours worked by casual and probationary employees.

-For the LTD plan, contributory hours start once the employee has completed their probationary period UNLESS the employee is considered “portable”, meaning they were previously employed and covered in the eighteen (18) month period immediately prior to his/her employment with your company, then contributory hours start from the first hour the employee works.
+LTD contributions must be made for all non-casual employees doing USW bargaining unit work who have successfully completed 30 working days in a 90 day period or 30 working days within three calendar months following the date of entering employment.
+If the employee was previously employed and covered by the IWA–Forest Industry LTD Plan in the eighteen-month period immediately prior to his employment with your company, then contributory hours start from the first hour the employee works.
 For further information, please refer to the contributory hours reporting guide.

-As stated above, an employee is considered portable if they were previously employed and covered in the pension and/or LTD plans in the 18 month period immediately before his/her employment with your company.
+An employee is considered portable if they were previously employed and covered in the pension and/or LTD plans in the 18 month period immediately before his/her employment with your company.
 When an employee leaves an employer, they should be issued with a layoff and transfer card.
 Ask to see this card—it will tell you when they last worked and whether you should begin contributing towards their LTD immediately or whether he/she must meet the eligibility requirements.
+Contact the Plan Office if you are still unsure.

 All cheques should be made payable to the IWA–Forest Industry Pension and LTD Plans.